Definitions

 HACCP | Hazard Analysis Critical Control Point.
 Pronounced: Ha-cip Based on 7 principles that protect food during the flow of food from hazards that can occur.
 The 7 principles of HACCP

-Maryland was the first state to require every establishment to have a HACCP plan. |
+Maryland was the first state to require every moderate-high priority food facility to have a HACCP plan. |

 High Risk Facility | A facility that primarily sets out to serve a member of the high risk group.
 Such as hospitals, nursing homes or day care centers.
 Please note that high risk facility should not be confused with the priority level that is issued by many health departments.
 That refers to the type of food and processes you use to serve it. |

-High Risk Group | There are certain individuals that are more at risk for developing a foodborne illness when certain bacteria or viruses are present.
+Highly susceptible population | There are certain individuals that are more at risk for developing a foodborne illness when certain pathogens are present.
 They are the Elderly, Children 0-4 and the Immune Compromised.
 Immune Compromised include; cancer patients, AIDS patients, transplant patients, certain medications can cause immune systems to weaken. |

 Norovirus | The most common virus affecting food safety in the US is Norovirus.
 Norovirus is spread to food when someone does not wash hands properly after using the restroom.
 Only a small amount of Norovirus can get you ill.
 The incubation period is generally 18-36 hours.
 The illness typically lasts a week and most recover without medical attention.
 You need to realize that even after feeling better Norovirus can still be in the feces for as much as two weeks.
 If you work in a food facility you should NEVER handle or work around food if you have diarrhea or vomiting, go home and stay home for 24 hours after the last "episode".
 YOU MUST REPORT NOROVIRUS TO THE REGULATORY AUTHORITY FOR YOUR AREA |